 Chocolate cake, chocolate mousse, chocolate bar, truffles….
 The list of popular chocolate and caramel desserts is long.
 Portuguese Port wine is the most classic pairing with chocolate.
-Almost all Port wines pair well with chocolate, but to find the best port and chocolate pairing you should take the wine’s sweetness in consideration.
-The rule of thumb is to always choose a wine sweeter then the dessert.
+Almost all Port wines pair well with chocolate, but to find the best port and chocolate pairing you should take the wine’s sweetness into consideration.
+The rule of thumb is to always choose a wine that is sweeter than the dessert.

-You can also pair dry wines chocolate and caramel desserts, but remember that a glass of dry red wine can taste bitter with chocolate (especially dark chocolate!).
+You can also pair dry wines with chocolate and caramel desserts, but remember that a glass of dry red wine can taste bitter with chocolate (especially with dark chocolate).
 This is because of the tannins found in both wine and chocolate.
-If you still want a dry red wine, make sure to pick one with rich berry fruit flavours.
-Great wine pairing with chocolate desserts are:
+If you still want a dry red wine, make sure to pick one with rich berry fruit flavors.
+Great wine pairings with chocolate desserts are: